SyntaxSpin/PlainUB-Extras/README.md

 # Plain-UB Extras

-Repository **PlainUB-Extras** is a collection of additional modules and features designed for use with [plain-ub](https://github.com/thedragonsinn/plain-ub) — A simple Telegram User-Bot.
+Repository **"PlainUB-Extras"** is a collection of additional modules and features designed for use with [plain-ub](https://github.com/thedragonsinn/plain-ub) — A simple Telegram User-Bot.
 These scripts extend the functionality of the bot with custom commands and tools.

 ## ⚙️ How to Use